leodeslf/vec.js/README.md

 ## About

-A `class` to create and operate with vectors in JavaScript (2D, 3D and 4D).
+A JavaScript class to create and operate with vectors (2D, 3D and 4D).

 ## Features